Sport in Saint Lucia

 Sports in Saint Lucia consist of a wide variety of games.
+St. Lucia won its first Olympics medal in 2024 when Julien Alfred won the women's 100 metres.

 Football

 Saint Lucia has its own national football team.
+Association football is the most popular sport in the country after cricket.

 Cricket

-Darren Sammy was the first and only St Lucian to be called up to the West Indies Cricket Team.
-Darren Sammy was the first St Lucian to play Test cricket in the West Indies and his figures were the second best by a West Indian debutante after Alf Valentine took eight wickets in 1950.
-St Lucia annually hosts games in the West Indies limited-overs and four-day cricket competitions, usually at the Beausejour Cricket Grounds, one of the most modern facilities in West Indies cricket.
+Daren Sammy was the first and only Saint Lucian to be called up to the West Indies Cricket Team.
+Sammy was the first Saint Lucian to play Test cricket in the West Indies and his figures were the second best by a West Indian debutante after Alf Valentine took eight wickets in 1950.
+Saint Lucia annually hosts games in the West Indies limited-overs and four-day cricket competitions, usually at the Beausejour Cricket Grounds, one of the most modern facilities in West Indies cricket.
 Sammy played his first major international match at Beausejour in 2008, a one-day international against Sri Lanka.
-Nadine George is another of St Lucia's leading cricketers.
+Nadine George is another of Saint Lucia's leading cricketers.
 She was the first West Indies woman to hit a century in Test cricket and was eventually named captain of the West Indies team.

 Athletics

 St Lucia is also home to Levern Spencer, who is a high jumper and holds the national record of 1.94 meters.
 She has won Pan American Commonwealth and CAC Games medals.

 Darvin Edwards holds the St Lucian National Record for the men's High Jump with a height of 2.31m.
 He won a bronze medal at the 2011 Central American and Caribbean Championships in Athletics.

+At the 2024 Summer Olympics, Julien Alfred won St Lucia's first Olympic medals, taking gold in the women's 100m and silver in the women's 200m.